Start with the field, not the spray pass

 What drone scouting can show

-A weak area on an image could be related to insects, disease, fertility, irrigation, drainage, compaction, soil variation, herbicide injury, animal activity, or something else entirely.
+Multispectral imagery, including NDVI-style maps, can show differences in plant vigor, which helps point out where the crop is behaving differently.
+It does not explain why.
+A weak area on a map could be insects, disease, fertility, irrigation, drainage, compaction, soil variation, herbicide injury, animal activity, or something else.
 The image shows where to look.
 It does not replace field checking.

 Finding the acres that need attention

-That could apply to a weed patch in pasture, a wet area in hay ground, a stressed edge in a vineyard, an orchard corner with access problems, a nursery block with uneven pressure, or a grass seed field where vole activity needs to be located.
+The strongest use of scouting before spraying is narrowing the question.
+Instead of asking whether the whole field should be sprayed, the better question is where the pressure is, how many acres are involved, and whether a targeted application is practical.
+That might be a weed patch in pasture, a wet area in hay ground, a stressed edge in a vineyard, an orchard corner with access problems, a nursery block with uneven pressure, or a grass seed field where vole activity needs locating.

 A drone does not automatically reduce chemical use.
-The reduction only happens when the application is actually targeted, the product label allows the use, and the treatment area is limited to the acres that need it.
+The reduction happens only when the application is actually targeted, the label allows the use, and the treated area is limited to the acres that need it.
+That is why scouting and spraying belong together: better field information leads to a better application decision.

 An Oregon example: vole activity in grass seed